Maxattax97/opm/README.md

 ## Installation

 To use OPM as a library, simply `source libopm.sh` in your application.
-To use OPM as a command line tool, add `source opm.sh` to your `{bash,zsh,dash,ksh,*}rc` file.
+To use OPM as a command line tool, add `source opm` to your `{bash,zsh,dash,ksh,*}rc` file.
 This is lazy loaded, so you don't need to worry about it slowing down your terminal.

 ## Building